GMod-Creativity/GModCollection/GarrysMod/garrysmod/data/other/packs/GMODISM/Gmodism_mega_dupe_pack/info.md

 - Source: Thanks to a player for sharing the files :>
 - Source Accessed (dd-mm-yyyy): 29-08-2025

----

-- GMOD COLLECTION COMMENT:
+### GMod Collection Comment

+- GModCollection Comment:
-**Two modified files**
+    **Two modified files:**
     In this package there were two files containing the old expression 2 chip crynet worm virus.
     I decompiled these dupes, removed these E2 chips and compiled the dupes again.
     The files that contained these chips are GG_firefly_v1.txt and junkers ju2 jet.txt inside the ACF Aircraft folder.
     Both of them work now.
     I also tested every dupe and everything works.

----

-## Gmodism's MEGA Adv.Dupe 2 Pack
+## Description

 **This is [Gmodism](https://web.archive.org/web/20230701000459/https://www.youtube.com/user/gmodism) Making a huge Duplication release,** lot's of old and new builds from me that you can take a look at and enjoy, will they need different addons to work but if you get my collection you are fine as usual, this is a little pre release. will make a video about this release later so if you find it before that you are extremely lucky.
 Come by and say hello if you don't already know me from youtube :)